VaibhavDeshmukh12/NoteKeeper/README.md

 - **Create Notes**: Easily create new notes with a title and content.
 - **Edit and Delete**: Edit and delete notes seamlessly to keep your information up to date.
-- **Color Coding**: Organize your notes by assigning different colors to them.
 - **Responsive Design**: Enjoy a responsive and user-friendly design that works well on various devices.

 ## Getting Started